 To purchase your inter-Thailand travel tickets before you get there, it’s best to plan your itinerary so that you can order them before time runs out for availability.

 Planning a trip can be daunting, but understanding where to start planning, calculating how much you want and can spend, and deciding on what areas of Thailand you will visit, as well as which activities will most enjoyably meet your needs, can make the process of planning a vacation go smoothly.

 See Related: Best Credit Cards for Travel

-For a 4 star hotel night and a private day trip including guide and car, the starting rate is about $130 to $200.
+For a 4-star hotel night and a private day trip, including a guide and car, the starting rate is about $130 to $200.
 There is a bit of a difference between hotels and inns in Thailand.

 See Related: Best Travel Accessories

-It is a known fact that there are a lot of highly engaging and captivating places to visit in Thailand among which are:
+It is a known fact that there are a lot of exciting and captivating places to visit in Thailand, among which are: